-The use of Azek panels at the rear addition differentiates the second floor and resulting it in reading similar to a bay extension or enclosed porch.
+The use of Azek panels at the rear addition differentiates the second floor causing it to read similar to a bay extension or enclosed porch.
 This feature combined with the open porch at the first floor breaks up the massing of the addition.
 The proposed double-hung windows and regular fenestration pattern are traditional and in keeping with rear elevations found within the historic district.